Exploring Poulsbo, Washington’s Tiny Slice of Norway - Even When It Rains!

 Walking around Liberty Bay Waterfront Park and Port of Poulsbo Marina is beautiful spot is perfect for a leisurely walk.
 Unwind and enjoy the waterfront views that are sure to leave a lasting impression.

 In Poulsbo's Waterfront Park, you'll find "The Guardian Stone," a beautiful piece of art by Lisa Stirrett.
-This artwork is inspired by Norway's "Sverd i Fjell" (which means "Swords in Rock") and proudly honors Norwegian heritage and unity.
+This artwork is inspired by Norway's "Sverd i Fjell" (meaning "Swords in Rock") and proudly honors Norwegian heritage and unity.

 Paddle at Liberty Bay